Reopening Phase Three

 - Ushers will direct row by row exit starting at the back of the church or gym.

-- Everyone should leave immediately after Mass to allow cleaning and disinfecting of the church sanctuary and gymnasium.
+- Everyone should leave immediately after Mass to allow cleaning and disinfecting of the church sanctuary in preparation for the next Mass.

-- We will continue to livestream the Mass for those not yet comfortable with joining us in person.
+- We will continue to livestream the 9:00 am Mass each day for those not yet comfortable with joining us in person.

 - At the conclusion of Mass that livestream will be archived and may be viewed at your convenience.